hashd-social/bytenode/README.md

 ### 1. Launch Application

-Open ByteCave Desktop and you'll see the main dashboard.
+Open ByteNode and you'll see the main dashboard.

 ### 2. Configure Node